Research, Statistics & Evaluation: Ph.D. - Doctor of Philosophy in Education

 Career Objective

 The Ph.D. program provides students the opportunity to develop the necessary skills to excel in a variety of research settings.
-Recent graduates have gone on to positions including research assistant professor, post-docs, and assistant professors at UVA, John Hopkins, Clemson University, James Madison University, and Rutgers University; others have found positions of leadership in state or national educational agencies and organizations, or in profit and non-profit private educational firms or in industry.
+Recent graduates have gone on to positions including research assistant professor, post-docs, and assistant professors at UVA, Johns Hopkins, Clemson University, James Madison University, and Rutgers University; others have found positions of leadership in state or national educational agencies and organizations, or in profit and non-profit private educational firms or in industry.

 Best Suited To